 The safeguarding of children is paramount in the governance of the School; Ampleforth Abbey and College and St Martin’s Ampleforth are committed to promoting the highest standards in policy and practice.
 All our staff receive regular safeguarding training and updates in order to provide them with the knowledge and skills to safeguard children effectively.
-Students are taught about safeguarding and know how to contact an appropriate adult (including House Parents, Chaplains, Matrons or Tutors) if they need support.
+Pupils are taught about safeguarding and know how to contact an appropriate adult (including House Parents, Chaplains, Matrons or Tutors) if they need support.

 Links to the College and St Martin’s Ampleforth Safeguarding and Child Protection Policy may be found here.

 Links to the St Martin's Ampleforth's most recent Inspection Reports can be found here.